TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/DevelopCustomViewhelper.rst

 For further information about namespace import, see :ref:`fluid-syntax-viewhelpers-import-namespaces`.

-The ViewHelper should be given the name "gravatar" and only take an email address as a parameter.
+The ViewHelper should be given the name "gravatar" and take an email address and an optional alt-text  as a parameters.
 The ViewHelper is called in the template as follows:

 ..  literalinclude:: _CustomViewHelper/_SomeTemplate.html
     :caption: EXT:my_extension/Resources/Private/Templates/SomeTemplate.html

 ..  _fluid-custom-viewhelper-implementation:

 AbstractViewHelper implementation
 =================================

 Every ViewHelper is a PHP class.
-For the Gravatar ViewHelper, the name of the class is :php:`\MyVendor\MyExtension\ViewHelpers\GravatarViewHelper`.
+For the Gravatar ViewHelper, the fully qualified name of the class is :php:`\MyVendor\MyExtension\ViewHelpers\GravatarViewHelper`.

 ..  literalinclude:: _CustomViewHelper/_GravatarViewHelper.php
-    :language: php
-    :caption: EXT:my_extension/Classes/ViewHelpers/GravatarViewHelper.php
+    :caption: Example 1: EXT:my_extension/Classes/ViewHelpers/GravatarViewHelper.php
     :linenos:

 ..  _fluid-custom-viewhelper-AbstractViewHelper: